sjhiggs/sjhiggs.github.io/_posts/2019-02-04-openshift-lab.markdown

 ```

 # Set up dns server
-The DNS server can now be configured via the ansible script in the custom scripts repo[^2].
+The DNS server can now be configured via the ansible script in the ${SCRIPTS}/ansible directory.

 ```
 export ANSIBLE_HOST_KEY_CHECKING=False